bitcoin-sv-specs/brfc-merchantapi/README.md

 | 503  | Server error | node is unreachable |
 | 5xx  | Server error | possibly recoverable – retry later |

-There is a small possibility that no response will be forthcoming due to exceptional circumstances such as no response being received from Node.
+There is a small possibility that under exceptional circumstances no response will be forthcoming.

 For this reason, the merchant may wish to keep a record of all transactions submitted, and if no response is obtained within an acceptable timescale, the transaction may be resubmitted.